 The whole-school cross-country race was originally intended as a diversion, to stop the boys attending the horse race meets on the old Racecourse Lane site (now Shrewsbury Hospital).
 It is called the Tucks after the name of the farmer who owned one of the fields they ran across.
 His very generous wife would supply the runners with home brewed ale and cider!
 This is a tradition that has not survived…

 Today the route begins in Meole Brace football pitch behind Meole Brace Primary School, crosses the Rea Brook, then goes up Pulley Lane, down Hanley Lane to the Red Hill, and then winds its way along the banks of the Rea Brook, and back to the start.
-The best runners can do this in less than 20 minutes.
+The best runners can do this in under 20 minutes.

 Girls and boys alike compete for the coveted Best House award and the pupil who wins the race (or ‘kills’, as it is known) is awarded the Hector Rose bowl.